Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/Magic Items/magic-items-iii-potions-rings-and-rods.md

 Strong varied; CL 15th; Craft Rod, *dispel magic,* and *limited wish* or *miracle;* Price 37,000 gp.

+### Python
-**Python:** This rod is longer than normal rods.
+This rod is longer than normal rods.
 It is about 4 feet long and weighs 10 pounds.
 It strikes as a *+1/+1 quarterstaff*.
 If the user throws the rod to the ground (a standard action), it grows to become a giant constrictor snake by the end of the round.
 The python obeys all